caxefaizan/airflow_kubernetes/README.md

 # airflow_kubernetes
 This is a Script to Spin up Airflow using Kubernetes on Minikube.
+Compatible with Ubuntu